Moonshine-IDE/HaxeTemplateApplication/README.md

 ## Installation

-This library is not yet available on Haxelib.
 To install, run the following command in a terminal:

 ```sh
 haxelib git haxetemplateapplication https://github.com/Moonshine-IDE/HaxeTemplateApplication.git